 Late last year, after months of correspondence from Alex, and an inquiry from The West Australian, the department had a rethink, deciding to change its passport processing system to allow an X in the sex field.
 The X signifies unspecified sex or intersex and is the only other sex category allowed under International Civil Aviation Organisation guidelines for machine-readable passports.

 A spokeswoman told The West Australian that, after reviewing the issue, the department had decided to accommodate people whose birth certificates recorded their sex as indeterminate.
 Alex has since received the passport, with an X in the sex field.

-Alex was born in Victoria, which allows intersex people to opt for the recording of “indeterminate” sex on birth certificates, as a result of campaigning also by Alex MacFarlane.
+Alex was born in Victoria, which allows intersex people to opt for the recording of “indeterminate” sex on birth certificates if they choose, as a result of campaigning also by Alex MacFarlane.
 Cllr Tony Briffa is also the recipient of a birth certificate that does not record a binary sex (Tony’s preferred option, however, is to record both binary sexes).